Top of the page

 There are many reasons to have this procedure.
 Your doctor may look for problems with your child's airway.
 Or he or she may remove an object or growth.
 Your doctor could also take a sample of tissue to study.
 This is called a biopsy.

-bronchoscope into your child's mouth or nose and down the throat.
+The doctor will put the bronchoscope into your child's mouth or nose and down the throat.
 This may seem scary.
 But your child will get medicine or anesthesia before the procedure.
 He or she will be relaxed or asleep.

-be back to a normal routine in 1 or 2 days.
+Most people go home the same day.
+Your child will probably be back to a normal routine in 1 or 2 days.
 Depending on the reason for the procedure, your child's recovery could take longer.
 Your doctor will give you more information after the procedure.

 Procedures can be stressful for both your child and you.
 This information will help you understand what you can expect.
 And it will help you safely prepare for your child's procedure.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter N656 in the search box to learn more about "Bronchoscopy: Before Your Child's Procedure."
+Enter N656 in the search box to learn more about "Bronchoscopy: Before Your Child's Procedure".

-Current as of:
+Current as of: March 9, 2022

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.